mapsacosta/Fermilab-Elastic-Analysis-Facility/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Fermilab EAF documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+The **Fermilab Elastic Analysis Facility** is a set of infrastructure and services that provide integrated data, software and computational resources to execute one or more elements of analysis workflows for Fermilab experiments and scientists.
+These resources are centrally managed by the Scientific Computing Division at Fermilab as part of the EAF project.
+Check out the :doc:`getting started` section for further information, including how to :ref:`log in`, navigate the environments and use the analysis tools ecosystem.

 .. note::

    This project is under active development.
+The current stage is beta, please provide feedback at our `GitHub repo <https://github.com/mapsacosta/EAFJupyter/>`

 Contents
 --------

 .. toctree::

+   getting started
    usage
-   api
+   available environments/notebooks (production)
+   available environments/notebooks (dev)
+   graphic libraries
+   user interface and plugins
+   use cases
+   projects
+   contact